ArunKumarPal/S3-Bulk-File-Processor/README.md

 ## ✨ Features
 - Efficient **chunked reading** from S3 (does not load the full file into memory).
 - Parallel processing of chunks using configurable worker threads.
+- **Line-Safe Splitting** – Chunks are carefully aligned on line boundaries, **guaranteeing no overlap and no missing lines**.
+Every line in the source file is processed exactly once.
 - **Multipart upload** to S3 (supports files >5MB).
 - Configurable chunking by **line count** or **byte size**.
 - Extensible hook for custom processing (transform, enrich, validate).